Lodging Type: Resort

 The hotel also has a swimming pool, a fitness centre, a beauty salon and a gift shop.
 Outdoor activities include mini golf, boat trips, badminton, table tennis and mountain biking.
 The traditional village, on the lakeshore, has a children’s playground and a kid’s storytelling place.

-To request availability / quotation, add Lewi Hotel and Resort, Hawassa, to your shortlist.
+To find out more, or request a quotation, add Lewi Hotel and Resort, Hawassa, to your list of favourites.

 There are several national parks in the south of Ethiopia, all of which were gazetted for a specific reason – whether it was to protect a certain species, or to conserve a habitat, or something else.
 Bale Mountain National Park is the best known and arguably the most interesting ...